Robin Hood (2018 film)

 Robin Hood is a 2018 American action-adventure film directed by Otto Bathurst and written by Ben Chandler and David James Kelly, from a story by Chandler.
-It is a quasi-contemporary retelling of the Robin Hood legend, and follows his training by John to steal from the Sheriff of Nottingham.
+It is a modern retelling of the Robin Hood legend, and follows his training by John to steal from the Sheriff of Nottingham.
 The film stars Taron Egerton as Robin, and features Jamie Foxx, Ben Mendelsohn, Eve Hewson, Tim Minchin and Jamie Dornan in supporting roles.
 Returning home to England to learn the corrupt Sheriff of Nottingham (Mendelsohn) has seized his family estate, aristocrat Robin of Loxley joins forces with Friar Tuck (Minchin) and Little John (Foxx) – a fierce Arabian warrior who wants to put an end to the Crusades.
 Armed with arrows and dubbed Robin Hood, Loxley leads a band of oppressed rebels in a daring plan to rob the Sheriff of his money and take away his power.

 The film was announced in February 2015, with Egerton signing on as the lead role that September.
 Hewson, Foxx and Mendelsohn all joined the cast over the following year, and principal photography began in February 2017, lasting through May.

 Robin Hood was released by Lionsgate on November 21, 2018.
-The film received negative reviews from critics, who criticized the direction, narrative and wasting of the cast, and grossed over $86 million against a production budget of $100 million.
-Due to its critical and financial flop, partnered with its modern take on classic source material, numerous publications compared the film to 2017's King Arthur: Legend of the Sword.
+The film received negative reviews from critics and grossed $86 million against a production budget of $100 million.
+Due to its label as a critical and financial flop, in addition to its modern take on classic source material, numerous publications compared the film to 2017's unsuccessful King Arthur: Legend of the Sword.
 Robin Hood was nominated for three Razzies for Worst Remake, Worst Supporting Actor for Foxx, and Worst Picture.